Alberta Highway 20

-Alberta Provincial Highway No. 20, commonly referred to as Highway 20, is a highway in central Alberta, Canada, west of Highway 2.
+Highway 20 is a highway in central Alberta, Canada, west of Highway 2.

 Route description

 Highway 20 begins Highway 11 and travels north for 4 km along the east side of the town of Sylvan Lake to a roundabout with Highway 11A.
 It continues for 16 km to Highway 12 in Bentley, passing the southeastern shore of Sylvan Lake at Jarvis Bay as well as the Jarvis Bay Provincial Park.
 It intersects Highway 771 2 km north of Bentley, which provides access to the west side of Gull Lake and Parkland Beach, and travels for 21 km in a northwesterly direction to Rimbey; Highway 20 bypasses Rimbey while Highway 20A is a business route through the town and connects with Highway 53 west.
 Highway 20 proceeds another 3 km before reconnecting with Highway 20A, and travels another 2 km to Highway 53 east, where it heads east towards Ponoka.

 Highway 20 continues north for 9 km to Bluffton where Highway 607 branches off to the west, another 13 km north to Hoadley where Highway 611 branches off to the east, and another 15 km north to Winfield where it crosses Highway 13.
 From Winfield, the highway continues north for 17 km to Breton where it crosses Highway 616 before it travels another 17 km north Alsike where it ends at Highway 39.